Osprey Language Specification

 - Named arguments for multi-parameter functions to improve readability

-- Strong type inference to reduce boilerplate while maintaining safety
+- Strong type inference (Hindley-Milner) to reduce boilerplate while maintaining safety

 - String interpolation for convenient text formatting